DangerNoodle21/National_Capstone_Vision/README.md

 git clone https://github.com/Shark-Bit/Capstone_FRC-Vision_2018
 ```

-## Command Line Agrguments
+## Command Line Arguments
-This program uses vairious command line arguments to employ the various features.
+This program uses various command line arguments to employ the various features.
 See below to about how employ the various features of the program.
-The default state of the program will run with no agruments given and only run on the local machine.
+The default state of the program will run with no arguments given and only run on the local machine.

 ## Required Python Library’s:
-All of these listed library may be installed using Python instll PIP.
+Listed libraries may be installed using Python install PIP.
 Usage is as follows:
 ```python
 pip install *library*
 ```